Getting to Zero

-- helping communities adopt proven practices, deploying existing resources more efficiently, and using real-time data, rapid cycle testing and human-centred design to improve performance;
+- Helping communities adopt proven practices, deploying existing resources more efficiently, and using real-time data, rapid cycle testing and human-centred design to improve performance;

-- engaging leadership from the government, private and philanthropic sectors in securing new resources for communities and removing policy roadblocks; and,
+- Engaging leadership from the government, private and philanthropic sectors in securing new resources for communities and removing policy roadblocks; and,

-- connecting communities to one another for innovation, knowledge capture and group problem solving.
+- Connecting communities to one another for innovation, knowledge capture and group problem solving.

-Using the urgency of a campaign-style movement with a collaborative peer-learning approach, we use a mix of in-person and virtual learning sessions with expert faculty and action cycles with in-person and virtual coaching to walk communities through a structured process to achieving and sustaining functional zero on chronic homelessness.
+Using the urgency of a campaign-style movement with a collaborative peer-learning approach, we use a mix of in-person and virtual learning sessions with expert faculty and action cycles with in-person and virtual coaching to walk communities through a structured process to achieving and sustaining functional zero on chronic and veteran homelessness.